arturkondas/GItHubChecker/README.md

 ## Goals

 - Create app with automatic fetch of Spartans repos & pull requests based on Trainer GitHub account
-- Create automatic file structure on Trainer pc - divided to repos with pull request created before the deadline and repos with pull request created after the deadline
+- Create automatic file structure on Trainer pc
+> Divided to repos with pull request created before the deadline and repos with pull request created after the deadline.
-- Automatically fetch data during the day (f.e. - daily @ 9:10?)
+- Automatically fetch data during the day (f.e. - daily @ 9:10am & 12pm?)
+>Spartans tents to post the pull requests a bit after the deadline but after my discussions with Jack, we feel that failing the homework just because it's after deadline is a bit harsh.

 ## Ideas